deathstroke-1999/icp/README.md

 ## About

-ICP is a minimum viable product for the Interview Schudling Task.
+ICP is a minimum viable product for the Interview Scheduling Task.

 ### Installing Dependencies